You can find Part I of this series here

 This is where we finally come back to the ‘Pantalaimon’s name’ issue.
 I.e this scene's entire purpose is to serve details that don't matter.

-My guess is that the writer, Jack Thorne, has worried just how much establishing information needs to be absorbed by the audience straight away and he tried to shore up against that by writing things to be clearer, stepping back in time to establish the context of the main-timeline scenes.
+My guess is that the writer, Jack Thorne, has worried just how much establishing information needs to be absorbed by the audience straight away and he tried to sure up against that by stepping back in time narratively to establish the context of the main-timeline scenes.

 And again - who cares?
 This stuff was only ever background colour.
 And here it all feels so laborious.

-Meanwhile in terms of tone, this scene is entirely the opposite of what the story needs.
-Because the details are so various and confusing and opaque, the action and dialogue needs to be tonally flat and obvious to give viewers some kind of sense of what the hell is going on.
-It sacrficies an interesting story, a hook, an intrigue, an investment, in order to do some worried housekeeping about setting detail.
+Because the details being included via dialogue and staging are so various and confusing and opaque, the action and dialogue needs to be tonally flat and obvious to give viewers some kind of sense of what the hell is going on.
+It sacrifcies an interesting story, a hook, an intrigue, an investment, in order to do some worried housekeeping about setting detail.

 The movie used its brief Asriel-intro to focus the audience's attention in the direction of Lyra.
 The big-name actor with the cool leopard companion is invested in 'the child' so she's worth paying attention to.
 This intro might think it's doing something similar but it's not.
 It centres on Lyra but as a maguffin, an agency-less, personality-unformed baby.